-Members of the military1476 and police constables and officers of the national corps of police do not have the right to strike1477.
-The limitation is based on the special status of subordination to the government1478 of the members of these corps, which may be ordered to act for protecting fundamental rights and public institutions in extreme situations.
+members of these corps, which may be ordered to act for protecting fundamental rights and public institutions in extreme situations.
 The conditions of work for members of these forces are regulated by secondary legislation.
-The content of the secondary legislation is nevertheless aligned to agreements negotiated by representatives of the police and the military corps and ministers since 1978, when a body representative of the interests of the members of the military was regulated in order to allow the process of negotiation to operate1479.
+The content of the secondary legislation is nevertheless aligned to agreements negotiated by representatives of the police and the military corps and ministers since 1978, when a body representative of the interests of the members of the military was regulated in order to allow the process of negotiation to operate117.
 The limit for these categories should not cause any relevant issues.
-Recently, nevertheless, the limitation for members of the military body, was merged and incorporated into military corps, that was not considered a military body, was merged and incorporated into military corps, the 'Carabinieri', and subsequently appeared to loose the right to strike.
+Recently, nevertheless, the limitation for members of the military has come to be problematic when the Italian State Forestry Corps, that was not considered a military body, was merged and incorporated into military corps, the 'Carabinieri', and subsequently appeared to loose the right to strike.
 Unions of the Italian State Forestry Corps made an inquiry in 2016 to the CGSSE regarding whether they still could lawfully strike, but the CGSSE said that it is not up to the CGSSE to decide which bodies have the right to strike and instead it is in the power of Parliament to decide on the issue.